realar-project/realar/README.md

 You should clear understand where is a place to your logic, how you can write as many code as you want without reduce your application maintance.

-- How to make a simple React application who can easily upscale to large application by business demand.
+- How to make a simple React application who can easily upscale to large application by business demand
-- How to organize your code clean with minimal React components and convinient separated logic.
+- How to organize your code clean with minimal React components and convinient separated logic
 - How to speed up your application and reduce boilerplate

 # Remini